codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+Which of these is not a layer in the OSI model for data communications?
- 1. Hashing algorithm
+ 1. Physical Layer
- 2. Secret sharing scheme
+ 2. Application Layer
- 3. Asymmetric encryption
+ 3. Transport Layer
- 4. Stream cipher
+ 4. Connection Layer

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  Connection Layer
 </details>